Luke Bryan wins top ACM Award, but female acts own the night - WTMJ

 “Apparently there was an audio/video sync issue on the television broadcast,” the duo tweeted.
 “We’re bummed about it, but it happens, especially when performances are happening in multiple locations.”

 Another mishap occurred when Martina McBride announced the winner of single of the year.
-McBride correctly announced “I Hope You’re Happy Now” though “I Hope” by Gabby Barrett appeared on the TV screen.
+McBride correctly said “I Hope You’re Happy Now” won though “I Hope” by Gabby Barrett appeared on the TV screen.

 Pearce and Brice’s “I Hope You’re Happy Now” also won musical event of the year, while Barrett was named new female artist of the year.
 Rhett won male artist of the year and Jimmie Allen was named new male artist of the year.